A Gown’s Journey to the Spotlight

 The longer gathered strips were then joined with the godets and sewn together to the openings of the outer skirt, finishing the entire overlay.
 As for the ruffles on the hem of the gown, I used nineteen or twenty strips, roughly thirteen inches long, which would bring the sweep (circumference of a hemline) to about twenty feet.
 A fact I tried not to think about when I was gathering and sewing it, because then I would have started freaking out.

 In theatre costuming, things are always changing, and this costume was no exception.
 As pieces start coming together, you sometimes realize the fabric doesn’t match the vision, or the color just isn’t quite right.
-In this case, the pink mesh, which was originally purchased for the hem, was dropped and replaced with a bright ivory mesh.
-Also, the gathers on the skirt were set to start at the top of the godet, but looked off, so they were shifted to start halfway down instead.
-Honestly, brilliant calls by Tiffany.
+In this case, the pink mesh, which was originally purchased for the hem, was replaced with a bright ivory mesh.
+Also, the gathers on the skirt were set to start at the top of the godet, but looked strange, so they were shifted to start halfway down instead.
+Honestly, all brilliant calls by Tiffany.

 Ultimately, creating this gorgeous gown wasn’t just the fulfillment of a dream.
 It was a powerful reminder of how far I’ve come in my craft, in my career, and how much more I am capable of.
 These fabrics are famously challenging to work with, yet to my surprise, they came together with absolute ease.
 There's no clear way to measure growth in a creative field, but making this became proof of the countless hours, dedication, and passion I’ve poured into my work.
 It reminded me not only of the progress I’ve made, but of the skill I now proudly own.